 - Discusses reasonable accommodations and undue hardships

-- Explains the legal definition of disability and details when employees and applicants are qualified individuals with a disability
+- Explains the legal definition of disability and details when employees and applicants qualify as having a disability

 - Describes when reasonable accommodations are required